PauliusMacernis/KnowledgeBase/Summaries-diagrams/README.md

 However, I still do think that each morning should be started with the question and end with the diagram of the answer.
 Should I do diagrams for both and don't worry if I do not have a time for a second one (if the day has finished before I have started to work on the 2nd one)?

+# Day #5: Hands-on experience

+- Q: How do I deploy Docker containers with Kubernetes via Travis CI to AWS or other type of hosting platform?
+- A: Practice what's learned again in order to consolidate the topic as much as possible.

+Take away:
+Today was a busy day again..
+However, I have decided to practice on TravisCI-AWS steps a bit and so I did it.
+Not much of it, but did it.
+To take a break out of the theory with examples and get yourself into some creativity / hands-on experience is necessary.
+It is also necessary to get at least one incident so learning further would make more sense - would become beneficial for whatever the project is about.